codeswitchstudio/readme-generator/README.md

 ## Tests

-Submitting this input (inception style) as a sample README generated using the application.
+Currently submitting this inputted text as a sample README generated using the application.

 ---

-## Authors and Acknowledgments
+## Acknowledgements

  - [Good README Guide, Freecodecamp] (https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/)